SoK: Anti-Facial Recognition Technology: Facial Recognition: Terminology, Design Stages and Deployment

-Training images (used to train feature extractors) often come from a mix of academic training datasets ({\em e.g.\/}~\cite{msceleb,vggface2,facescrub,webface}), proprietary data, and public data scraped from social media accounts, according to a report of the US Government Accountability Office~\cite{gao_2020}.
-Reference images used to create the reference database generally come from the Internet (\eg social media), or government databases (\eg passport and driver license photos).
-A list of known reference image sources for some well-known FR operators is shown in Table~\ref{tab:labeled_data}.
-Finally, query images can come from both online and physical sources, including social media, police body cams, mug shots, corporate surveillance systems, state identification images, passport photos, and others~\cite{gao_2021}.
+{\em Reference images} (used to create the reference database) generally come from the Internet (\eg social media), or government databases (\eg passport and driver license photos).
+Table~\ref{tab:labeled_data} shows a list of known reference image sources for some well-known FR operators.

-After identification, query images are often fed back into the reference database, either to enhance existing feature vectors or create new ones.
-For example, US Customs and Border Patrol states that images of non-US travelers collected at US entry points are fed back into a larger DHS database as reference images.
+{\em Query images}, or faces to be identified by the FR system at run-time, can come from both online and physical sources.
+Some known sources include social media, police body cams, mug shots, corporate surveillance systems, state ID images, and passport photos~\cite{gao_2021}.
+After identification, query images are sometimes fed back into the reference database, either to enhance existing feature vectors or to create new ones.
+For example, US Customs and Border Patrol states that images of non-US travelers collected at US entry points are fed back into a larger DHS database as reference images~\cite{gao_tsa}.
 Similar techniques are used by several Chinese companies~\cite{china_commercial_fr, china_realestate_fr}.

-\section{{\bf Anti-Facial Recognition: Motivation \\ and Threat Model}}
+\section{{\bf Anti-Facial Recognition: Motivation and Threat Model}}

 In this section, we discuss factors driving the development of anti-facial recognition (AFR) tools, the threat model of those AFR tools, and its practical implications.